 If you encounter a wet stall, whether it's the result of a flood or just a messy horse, you'll need to do a proper cleanup.
-Start by removing all of the wet bedding, then dry horse stall mats thoroughly.
-If moisture has pooled beneath the mats, you'll need to remove them, dry out your subfloor, then reinstall the dry stall mats.
+Start by removing all of the wet bedding, then dry the horse stall mats thoroughly.
+If moisture has pooled beneath the mats, you'll need to remove them, dry out your subfloor, and then reinstall the dry stall mats.

 Only put bedding down on a completely dry horse stall floor.
 You may want to put down a deodorizer before you bed the stall.
 Make sure that the bedding is clean and dry, and put down plenty of bedding.

 Stall mats make dealing with wet stalls so much easier.
 Dry horse stall mats help to prevent your bedding from being mixed in with the base, which is especially important if your base is sand or clay.
 If you have to strip the stall, it's much easier and much faster when you're working with the smooth surface of a mat.